Hammerspoon/hammerspoon/CONTRIBUTING.md

 4. *Thanks* for helping out!

-If you have a question about something in the codebase, feel free to stop by #hydrawm on freenode; sdegutis pops in every once in a while and knows the whole codebase in and out.
+If you have a question about something in the codebase, feel free to stop by #hackhydra on freenode; sdegutis pops in every once in a while and knows the whole codebase in and out.